 Instead, I was messing around with my cane; standing it upright and spinning it around, tapping the rubber foot on the floor, and even twirling it between my fingers like you would a coin or Dr. House would on the TV show “House”.
-Yep, I still have enough dexterity in my right hand to do that, not my left hand though, not at all.
-Time dragged on and so my brain began to pick apart the details of everything around me as I so often do and since I was holding my cane in an almost completely empty room, I turned all of my focus to it.
+Yep, I still have enough dexterity in my right hand to do that - not my left hand though, not at all.
+Time dragged on, and so my brain began to pick apart the details of everything around me as I so often do.
+Since I was holding my cane in an almost completely empty room, I turned all of my focus to it.

 I was reluctant to have to depend on a cane

 Frankly, I did not feel very “cool” having to use it, especially because it looked so much like all the aluminum medical equipment I had just spent 6 weeks using in an inpatient physical rehabilitation center for my latest relapse.
 And again, I was only 23.
 Now, I am not saying that those adjustable aluminum canes are lame or anything, just that this one in particular was that boring, gray, crutch looking design; it didn’t even have a nice handle, just a gray rubber grip.
 It wasn’t for me is what I’m saying.

 All the times I dropped it or used it as an extension of my arm to reach something like the small lever that opens and shuts the air-conditioning vents around the house.
-Using it as a tool to hook something out of reach and pull it towards me or simply letting it knock around against walls and furniture.
+Using it as a tool to hook something out of reach and pull it towards me, or simply letting it knock around against walls and furniture.
 Or how I would lean it on something like a large rock while I was on a walk.
 It is no longer smooth and shiny but instead somewhat rough and worn.
 Character.

-It has become part of me
+My cane has become part of me